pikadragonelse/Chat-assignment/README.md

 ### **3. Optional Enhancements (10%)**

-- Has the developer implemented bonus UI/UX improvements, such as smooth animations, auto-scrolling to new messages, or additional user-friendly interactions?
+- Has the developer added basic styling to ensure messages are easy to read and distinguish?
-- Are there performance optimizations (e.g., avoiding unnecessary re-renders with React.memo, useCallback)?
+- Has the developer added auto-scroll or smooth animations to improve user experience?
 - Has the developer added basic tests (if any) to validate core features?